PaarthParekh/PaarthParekh.github.io/Gene_Prediction.md

 Based on our preliminary testing on 3 reference genomes of Campylobacter jejuni, merging GeneMarkS-2 and PRODIGAL predictions ("union") was selected as the best Ab-initio method for our organism. <br>

-**Validate our results**
+**Validate our results** <br>
 To validate our results we used  <a href="https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download">BLAST</a> to seperate out the known and unknown hits in the list of genes obtained by Ab Initio tools. <br>

-**Database Selection**
+**Database Selection** <br>
 The sequences were obtained from the [https://www.ncbi.nlm.nih.gov/refseq/ RefSeq] bacteria database since it is a BLAST accessible database that provides a "comprehensive, integrated, non-redundant, well-annotated set of sequences, including genomic DNA, transcripts, and proteins."
-It presents a stable reference for genome prediction as well as genome annotation which would assist the Functional Annotation group.
+It presents a stable reference for genome prediction as well as genome annotation which would assist the Functional Annotation group. <br>
 The database contains 'Campylobacter jejuni' as well as 'Campylobacter coli' data since these two are considered to be the most important enteropathogens among the ''Campylobacter'' spp.
 In addition, ''C. jejuni'' and ''C. coli'' have a strong relationship since they deviate from the same common ancestor. <br>
 <img src="images/GenePrediction/Relation_Database.png?raw=true"/> <br>

 ### Non Coding Tools